Today we work across 40+ countries

 2020

+The OA Group creates OAcademy in response to the pandemic as the first global music academy.
+The GLI creates a Spanish-language parallel edition, Lideres Emprendedores, for Colombian arts entrepreneurs in alliance with Fundación Bolívar Davivienda.
 The Orchestra of the Americas Group releases its latest album on Linn Records to critical acclaim.
-The OA Group creates OAcademy in response to the pandemic as the first global music academy.
-The GLI creates a Spanish-language parallel edition—Lideres Emprendedores—for Colombian arts entrepreneurs in alliance with Fundación Bolivar Davivienda.

 2019